-- All oven cook so differently so set timer for the minimum time and go from there.
-Mine are done closer to 9 minutes but I know my other oven (we recently moved) cooked these in more like 10 minutes.
+- All ovens cook so differently so set the timer for the minimum time and go from there.
 You do not want to overcook these.
-Remember as they cool on the cookie sheet they will continue to cook slightly as they cool.
+Remember as they cool on the cookie sheet they will continue to cook slightly.

 - You will know when the cookies are done because the edges will be a light golden brown, they will look puffy, and they will look done (aka - not wet in the middle).